ietf-wg-acme/acme/draft-ietf-acme-acme.md

 requests for denial-of-service protection.

-These intermediaries can also change values in the request that are not signed in the HTTPS request, e.g., the request URL and headers.
+These intermediaries can also change values in the request that are not signed in the HTTPS request, e.g., the request URL and header fields.
 ACME uses JWS to provide an integrity mechanism, which protects against an intermediary changing the request URL to another ACME URL.